-Healthy Family Meals: Feeding Your Family While Staying On Track
+Healthy Family Meals: Feed Your Family and Stay On Track

 In order for any lifestyle change to be sustainable long-term, it must be simple to integrate into your life and more importantly, your family life.
 Although The Fast 800 is not suitable for children under any circumstances, you can make healthy family meals allowing your children to thrive off Mediterranean-style food with added complex carbohydrates, giving them long-lasting energy throughout the day.

 With the rise of childhood obesity, instilling good eating habits and healthy relationships with food from an early age is now critical.
 Although we stand firm that The Very Fast 800 and fasting is not suitable for children, you can take the following steps to educate the family on healthy lifestyles.

 - Eat together, at the dinner table, as a family each evening – Not only will it give you more time together as a family, it may encourage your children to make healthier choices.

 - Get children involved in cooking – When children are given responsibility for their food, they are more likely to be less fussy and eat a wide variety of vegetables.